 Better Homes and Gardens.
 Want to make these special?
 Use a 3" heart-shaped cookie cutter to make Brownie Hearts.
 The photo is from Betty Crocker, and their recipe uses the Betty Crocker Brownie Mix.
 That's a big shortcut.
 It's up to you.
 You can always use the mix and add some dried cherries soaked in port.
-Another festive touch is to sprinkle with powdered cocoa or drizzle with red icing, after the brownies have cooled.
+Another festive touch is to sprinkle with powdered cocoa or red crystallized sugar or drizzle with red icing after the brownies have cooled.

 CHERRY PORT HEART-SHAPED BROWNIES